 I tell myself I’m a big fan of physical media and large cameras.
 It’s true that I am sweet on those things.
 But if I’m being honest with myself, truly, I may like those things, but I barely use them.
 A lot of it is just living out nostalgia.
-I grew up with SLR film cameras and VHS tapes and Cassette tapes and CDs, among other things.
+I grew up with SLR film cameras and VHS tapes and cassette tapes and CDs, among other things.
 It reminds me of my younger years.
-I’ll always have a special place in my heart for those things for that reason.
-But by the end of the 1990s I was ripping my CD collection of MP3s to store on my computer hard drive, and later to load onto my iPods and eventually iPhones.
+I’ll always have a special place in my heart for those things.
+But by the end of the 1990s, I was ripping my CD collection to MP3 format to store on my computer hard drive, and later to load onto my iPods and eventually iPhones.
 Today, outside of using my car stereo, I don’t really touch CDs.
 Most of the photography and even video recording I’ve done over the last six to seven years has been on my iPhones or other smartphones.
 I shoot a lot of random stuff.
 I’m noticing just how much at the moment now that I’m in the process of uploading them all to Google Photos for the first time.

-In fact just a few days back I put on the blu-ray of the movie Oblivion.
+In fact, just a few days back I put on my blu-ray of the movie Oblivion.
 The reason I watched it on blu-ray rather then Plex, was because I was testing out the audio.
-Turns out Roku (my Plex players of choice) don’t support any uncompressed audio standards.
-It only supports Dolby Digital and DTS, no Dolby TrueHD or DTS-HD MA which my AV Receiver supports.
+Turns out Roku (my Plex player of choice) doesn’t support any uncompressed audio standards.
+It only supports Dolby Digital and DTS, no Dolby TrueHD or DTS-HD MA, which my AV Receiver supports.
 So that’s a downer.
 That said, considering I’m just noticing it now and I’ve been using this setup for the last couple years, that means it’s not such a big deal to me.
 Though, now that I know, it does give me reason to pop on the Blu-ray if it’s a movie with one of those surround sound types.
 So I may be doing that more often.

 The point is, I use digital files way more than I use physical media.
 I also use my smartphone as a camera way more than I use dedicated cameras.
 Pretty much all of my family photos and home videos are shot on my current smartphone and have been for over half a decade or more now.
 It’s just easier and the quality is good.
-At the moment I’m using an iPhone 8+ which is a model that is a few years old at this point, but it shoots great 12 megapixel photos from one of two lenses and it shoot 4K video at 60fps, which is the frame rate I prefer to shoot home videos at.
+At the moment I’m using an iPhone 8+ which is a model that is a few years old at this point.
+It shoots great 12 megapixel photos from one of two lenses and it shoots 4K video at 60fps.
+Which is the frame rate I prefer to shoot home videos at.

 Stereo audio might be nice and maybe a few other features.
 Much of which I could get right now by just buying one of the newer models.